 He ran a great campaign and just came up a few votes short.

-We had another great Freedom Caucus member up in Pennsylvania, Scott Perry, who had a tough what what what they just want to do.
+We had another great Freedom Caucus member up in Pennsylvania, Scott Perry, who had a tough, what they disclosed.

 Oh, golly.

-I mean what they did in Pennsylvania, frankly, it was almost like stealing five seats.
+I mean, what they did in Pennsylvania, frankly, was almost like stealing five seats.

 Yep.